Home » reclaimed wood » Reclaimed Wood Heart (Weathered Fence Boards)

 lay out scrap pieces of fence to make wooden heart

-Being impatient, I only cleared off one corner of my workbench in order to create this reclaimed wood heart.
+Impatient, I cleared only one corner of my workbench to create this reclaimed-wood heart.
 As I work on more projects in the coming weeks, I hope to organize the basement shop as I go.

 paper heart pattern for wooden heart project

-I think we all learned in school that you simply fold a piece of paper and cut it to become a heart shape.
-Hearts can be of any size—wide, narrow, tall or short.
+I think we all learned in school that you simply fold a piece of paper and cut it to make a heart.
+Hearts can be of any size—wide, narrow, tall, or short.
 Mine was sort of a general heart shape.

 trace paper heart pattern on reclaimed wood fencing

-I chose to use a sharpie for tracing my paper heart pattern.
+I chose a Sharpie to trace my paper heart pattern.
 I felt it would give me a better line for cutting.
-The pattern was traced on the back side of the reclaimed fence boards.
+The pattern was traced onto the backs of the reclaimed fence boards.

 Cut Reclaimed Wood Heart